Skip to main content

 Chain ID: 1663

 Note: For configuring a wallet or network provider with the testnet local node the "RPC Server" must be the local one (localhost).
-Use the Chain ID for the corresponding testnet.
+Use the Chain ID for the corresponding network.